Trump associate Roger Stone sentenced to 3 years, 4 months in prison for lying to Congress

-Roger Stone, a friend of President Donald Trump and longtime Republican campaign adviser, was sentenced to three years, four months in federal prison Thursday for obstructing a congressional investigation of Russia's 2016 presidential election meddling.
+WASHINGTON — Longtime Republican campaign adviser Roger Stone, a friend of President Donald Trump's, was sentenced to three years, four months in federal prison Thursday for obstructing a congressional investigation of Russia's 2016 presidential election meddling.

 Trump has called Stone's prosecution a "disgrace," but Jackson disagreed.
-“There was nothing unfair, phony, or disgraceful about the investigation or the prosecution," the judge said.
+"There was nothing unfair, phony or disgraceful about the investigation or the prosecution," she said.

 "At his core, Mr. Stone is an insecure person who craves and recklessly pursues attention.
 Nothing about this case was a joke.
-It wasn’t funny," she said.
+It wasn't funny," the judge said.

 Stone showed no emotion while the sentence was read, almost appearing bored.
-He started with his hands in his pockets and continually rocked on his heels, but smiled outside the Washington, D.C., courthouse as he left.
+He stared with his hands in his pockets and continually rocked on his heels, but he smiled outside the Washington courthouse as he left.

-Stone will not have to report to prison until the judge acts on a pending defense motion for a new trial, based on a claim of juror bias.
+Stone will not have to report to prison until the judge acts on a defense motion for a new trial based on a claim of juror bias.

-Asked by Jackson if he had any statement to make before she handed down her sentence, Stone declined the offer.
+Asked by Jackson whether he had any statement to make before she handed down her sentence, Stone declined.

 Download the NBC News app for breaking news and politics

-Stone's lawyers argued that his history in politics, declining health at age 67, and the low likelihood that he would ever commit another crime called for probation, or at most home confinement.
-Federal prosecutors at first recommended a sentence of seven to nine years.
-But Attorney General William Barr directed Justice Department lawyers to submit a new court filing, suggesting three to four years would be more appropriate.
+Stone's attorneys argued that his history in politics, his declining health at age 67 and the low likelihood that he would ever commit another crime called for probation or, at most, home confinement.
+Federal prosecutors at first recommended a sentence of seven to nine years, but Attorney General William Barr directed Justice Department lawyers to submit a new court filing suggesting that three to four years would be more appropriate.

+Crabb said the confusion was not caused by the original trial team, which, he said, had authorization from the U.S. attorney for Washington to file the original sentencing memo.
+He said the issue was miscommunication between Barr and the U.S. attorney's office in Washington.

+Trump has lambasted the original prosecutors for unfairly targeting Stone, calling their conduct "disgusting."

 Will Trump pardon Roger Stone as he has other controversial figures?Feb.
 20, 202001:47

-Jackson defended the four, who resigned from the case after their sentencing recommendation was overridden.
-"Any suggestion that the prosecutors in this case did anything untoward or unethical is incorrect," Jackson said.
-While she disagreed with their recommended sentence, Jackson said "the government's initial memorandum was thorough, well-researched and supported" by the record.

-Trump said Tuesday that Stone "was not involved in our campaign at all," but in August 2015, then-candidate Trump said "I terminated Roger Stone" as a campaign adviser, calling Stone a publicity seeker.
-But Stone remained in close contact with the campaign and purported to have an inside track on what WikiLeaks was planning.

-The FBI arrested Stone in January 2019 on charges that he misled the House Intelligence Committee in 2017 about his efforts to learn of plans by WikiLeaks to release e-mails hacked from the Democratic Party and the Hillary Clinton campaign.
-A federal court jury found Stone guilty of lying to Congress by falsely claiming that he never asked anyone to contact WikiLeaks founder Julian Assange about the e-mails.
+The FBI arrested Stone in January 2019 on charges that he misled the Republican-led House Intelligence Committee in 2017 about his efforts to learn of plans by WikiLeaks to release emails hacked from the Democratic Party and Hillary Clinton's presidential campaign.
+A federal jury in November found Stone guilty of lying to Congress by falsely claiming that he never asked anyone to contact WikiLeaks founder Julian Assange about the emails and that he never spoke to anyone in the Trump campaign about the efforts.
 Prosecutors said Stone asked a radio talk show host, Randy Credico, to contact Assange and pass messages back and forth.

+Former Trump advisers Steve Bannon and Rick Gates testified that Stone was keeping the campaign apprised of his WikiLeaks efforts, and phone records showed that Stone talked to Trump shortly after the Democratic National Committee announced that it had been hacked.

 Stone was also accused of urging Credico to lie to Congress about those contacts by emulating a character from "The Godfather: Part II."
 In the movie, Frank Pentangeli is called to testify before a congressional committee investigating organized crime and is expected to implicate Michael Corleone.
 But when Corleone enters the hearing room along with Pentangeli's brother, he claims to know nothing about the mob boss.